kinde-oss/kinde-ruby-sdk/README.md

 - `Debugging` set to true start writing verbose request logs.
 Might be useful while developing your application.
 - `Logger` might be set to any kind of loggers you are using.
 By default it is set to `Rails.logger` if gem is used in rails application or `Logger.new(STDOUT)` if it is not a rails app.
+- `auto_refresh_tokens` defines default behaviour on api instance method calls.
+If the config set to false, there will not be any auto refreshes during method calling, otherwise each time client will try to refresh expired tokens if `expires_at` are present (see [token expiration and refreshing](#token-expiration-and-refreshing) section).

 These variables can be handled with any system you want: .env files, settings.yml or any type of config files.
 For example, .env file (you can name variables by yourself):